 Pimp Your Equipment!

 While I didn’t even own a yoga mat in the past, today I enjoy thinking about how I can incorporate various sports equipment into my training.
-I have treated myself to a mega cool new yoga mat (nice, not slippery, practical with a carrying strap), I use my Therabands again and have taken out my finger dumbbells to train my wrists.
-Next on the agenda is a fascia roll with which I can massage my trigger points and loosen knots.
+I have treated myself to a mega cool new yoga mat* (nice, not slippery, practical with a carrying strap), I use my resistance bands* again, and have taken out my finger strength trainers* to train my wrists.
+Next on the agenda is a foam roller set* with which I can massage my trigger points and loosen knots.

 Between the exercises, you should be able to rest your body for ten to 20 seconds at a time.
 But even more important are the breaks between the individual training units.
 Especially when you try to get fit again, you should not overdo it.
 That is the reason why – as mentioned at the beginning – I have to take a forced break.